December’s books feature otherworldly tales, a literary icon’s life story and an adult royal romp

 ‘The Heir Apparent’ by Rebecca Armitage

-Tasmanian journalist Rebecca Armitage’s debut delivers an adult spin on “The Princess Diaries.”
+Tasmanian journalist Rebecca Armitage’s first novel delivers an adult spin on “The Princess Diaries.”
 In her “perceptive debut,” the British monarchy “navigates a crisis following the death of two heirs,” said Publishers Weekly.
 Lexi Villiers, previously the third in line for the crown, is whisked back to England to face her royal responsibilities after the death of her father and twin brother.

 The Week